itod/panthro/README.md

 ####Data Model
 Panthro's current data model (or type system) is a blend of XPath 1.0 + Sequences from XPath 2.0.
 The types are basically `item` (think base class), `string`, `number`, `boolean`, `node`, and `sequence`.
 As in XPath 2.0, every `item` is also a `sequence` of length 1.
 Any XPath or XQuery features related to explicit static types (e.g. `as xs:integer`) and casts (e.g. `cast as xs:string`, `treat as xs:double`, `instance of xs:dateTime`) are **not** currently supported, and will cause a syntax error.

-Panthro is mostly a port of the XPath 1.0 portions of the excellent [Saxon](http://saxonica.com) 6.5 Java library by Michael Kay with my own additions to add sequences and the interesting bits from XPath 2.0 and 3.0, and XQuery 1.0.

 The XPath parser is based on [PEGKit](http://www.github.com/itod/pegkit).
 The PEGKit dependency is managed via [git externals](http://nopugs.com/ext-tutorial).